keithrlucier/proxmox-dm-health-check/Documentation.md

-# Documentation: Proxmox Device Mapper Issue Detector (Version 33)
+# Documentation: Proxmox Device Mapper Issue Detector (Version 34)

+## ⚠️ USE AT YOUR OWN RISK

+**IMPORTANT**: This script directly modifies device mapper entries which are critical to VM operations.
+While it has been designed with safety in mind and includes confirmation prompts, **YOU USE THIS SCRIPT ENTIRELY AT YOUR OWN RISK**.
+The author provides no warranty and assumes no responsibility for any issues that may arise from its use.
+Always ensure you have proper backups before running any cleanup operations.

 ## Overview

-The **Proxmox Device Mapper Issue Detector v33** is a comprehensive Bash-based tool designed to detect and resolve critical device mapper issues that cause VM failures in Proxmox Virtual Environment (PVE).
+The **Proxmox Device Mapper Issue Detector v34** is a comprehensive Bash-based tool designed to detect and resolve critical device mapper issues that cause VM failures in Proxmox Virtual Environment (PVE).
 The script's primary focus is identifying **duplicate device mapper entries** - the most critical issue that causes unpredictable VM behavior and startup failures.

 **Key Focus Areas:**
 - **DUPLICATE ENTRIES** (Critical): Multiple device mapper entries for the same VM disk **on the same storage pool**